ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/04-ua/assignment.md

 | STATS good = COUNT(http.response.status_code == 200 OR NULL), bad = COUNT(http.response.status_code == 500 OR NULL) BY user_agent.version
 | SORT bad DESC
 ```

+Indeed, it appears we might have a problem with version 136 of the Chrome browser.
+So what's the correlation with the geographic area we previously saw?

 Execute the following query:
 ```esql